Corporations in the Classroom: What are Google and EBSCO teaching our kids?

 - See for yourself what EBSCO and Gale databases believe is age-appropriate material on our EBSCO Watchlist page and Pornography is Not Education, a leading organization holding these databases accountable

-- Email EBSCO executives with one click, demanding they remove pornographic, sexually explicit content (including sex toy ads) in K–12 databases
+- Email EBSCO executives with one click, demanding they remove pornographic, sexually explicit content including live links and web addresses to pornography and prostitution sites in K-12 databases [edited for clarity]

 Learning environments for students should be safe and healthy, and that means a porn-free environment.
 Now more than ever we need leadership from corporations in prioritizing the social, emotional, and physical well-being of children.
 The burden cannot rest on schools and families alone.
 Given how many children are using these platforms at an ever-increasing rate, stronger protections against potential harm from pornography on school-distributed devices, databases, and learning platforms must be implemented by Google, EBSCO, and all EdTech corporations immediately, not incrementally.